tlwilliams895/curriculum-docs/src/guide/content.md

 <aside class="aside-note">

-Note the blank lines separating the opening and closing `<aside>` tags from the content.
+Notice the blank lines separating the opening and closing `<aside>` tags from the content.
 These are necessary in order for the contents of the aside to be parsed as Markdown.

 </aside>

-### Warning
+#### Warning

 Use `aside-warning` similarly to `aside-note`, but especially in situations where you want to prevent the reader from running into some trouble.